djo1975/Awesome-books-PairPrograming/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Mladan Ilic My First Capstone Project <a name="about-project"></a>
+# 📖 Awesome books Pair Programing <a name="about-project"></a>

-Link to the descrition video: https://www.loom.com/share/511e6fed68494993b7e4b9660f15f535 **MyFirstCapstoneProject** is about Exit Music Festival.
+**Awesome books: plain JavaScript with objects**In this project, you will build a basic website that allows users to add/remove books from a list.
+You will achieve that by using JavaScript objects and arrays.
+You will also need to dynamically modify the DOM and add basic events.

 ## 🛠 Built With <a name="built-with"></a>